DOES ACCESSIBLE SIGNAGE HAVE ADA REQUIREMENTS?

 Specific requirements for the following sign types are included in the SAD.

-Exit signs – Exit passages, including doors, stairs and routes, must be identified with tactile ADA signage.
+Exit signs – Exit passages, including doors, stairs, and routes, must be identified with tactile ADA signage.
 Signs must include braille and raised characters.
 Pictograms are optional.
 While understanding which doorway should be marked “exit” is pretty easy, be sure to mark any decision point on an egress pathway, such as a corridor, with a tactile “exit route” sign.

 Area of refuge signs – Areas of refuge must be marked with tactile ADA signage.
-Signs must include braille, raised characters and the ISA pictogram.
+Signs must include braille, raised characters, and the ISA pictogram.
 If an illuminated exit box is required, a lit area of refuge sign must also be used.

 Area of refuge instructions – Areas of refuge must also contain signage with instructions that direct persons on actions to take during an emergency.
-Area of refuge instructional signage must meet ADA visual character requirements, however, raised content and pictograms are optional.
+Area of refuge instructional signage must meet ADA visual character requirements; however, raised content and pictograms are optional.

-Signs for devices assisting the disabled – Signs identifying Text Telephones, Assistive Listening Systems and Volume Control Telephones must meet ADA visual character sign requirements.
+Signs for devices assisting the disabled – Signs identifying text telephones, assistive listening systems, and volume control telephones—must meet ADA visual character sign requirements.

 Required outdoor ADA signs – While almost all ADA sign requirements focus on indoor signage, a few exterior ADA signs are also covered by regulations.
-If the exterior doorway is used to access bathrooms, classrooms, courtyards and other similar spaces, the doorway must be marked with tactile ADA signs.
+If the exterior doorway is used to access bathrooms, classrooms, courtyards, and other similar spaces, the doorway must be marked with tactile ADA signs.

 Federal ADA sign requirements apply to U.S. public buildings’ permanent signage.
 Changeable and temporary signs, including menus and directories, are not required to meet regulations.
 Temporary signs are defined as in use for six weeks or less.
 Additionally, custom signs that enhance branding, such as organization name and logo signs, are not regulated.
 Finally, in correctional facilities, signage not in public areas, such as prisoner unit identification signs, do not need to comply.